navicore/cem3/docs/GLOSSARY.md

 The part before `--` is input (consumed from stack), after `--` is output (left on stack).

-**Why it matters:** Stack effects are the contract of a function.
-The type checker verifies that functions compose correctly - if you chain `dup` then `i.+`, the types must line up.

-**In other languages:** Function signatures like `int add(int a, int b)` in C/Java describe named parameters.
-Stack effects describe the *stack transformation* rather than named parameters.
-Forth uses stack effect comments by convention; Seq makes them part of the type system.

----

-## Stack Effect Chaining

-The compiler automatically verifies that when you compose functions, the stack types line up correctly.
+The compiler verifies that when you compose words, the stack types line up:

 ```seq
 # These compose: dup outputs match i.+'s inputs